 What is it good for?

-The service not only provides a platform for you to display your online resume, which may appear in recruiters’ search results but also to access those roles which aren’t even advertised online.
+The service not only provides a platform for you to display your online CV, enabling it to appear in recruiters’ search results.
+But perhaps more importantly, it also enables you to access those coveted roles that are never even posted on job sites in the first place.

 Here are some of my tips for making the most out of the world’s leading networking site: